DaveVoorhis/EnterpriseExemplar/README.md

 - Browser-driving end-to-end integration tests written in Java using Selenium.
 [README.md](./selenium_tests/README.md)
 - Docker deployment using Docker Compose.
 [README.md](./docker/README.md)

-The running application demonstrates 'Demo' records that can be created, read, updated, deleted and searched.
-User roles and permissions can be edited and defined.
+The running application demonstrates:
+- 'Demo' records that can be created, read, updated, deleted and searched.
+- User roles can be edited and defined.
+- Role permissions can be granted and revoked.
+- Miscellaneous operations can be performed.

 ## Quickstart